 Tiki Dog Food receives the Advisor’s top rating of 5 stars.

-The Tiki product line lists ten canned dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Tiki product line includes ten canned dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.

 - Tiki Hilo Luau Ahi Tuna